-The best dessert for using pears?
-I think it’s a tart!
-Tarts allow the flavors any fruit to shine through.
+The best dessert for using pears, I feel, is a tart!
+Tarts allow the flavors of any fruit to shine through.
 A buttery crust only heightens the texture of the soft pear once it’s baked.
 And of course, the tart allows for the most beautiful display of sliced fruit.

 For this pear tart recipe, I also tucked an almond crumble mixture underneath the pears.
 It’s simply almonds, flour, and sugar ground into a fine meal.
 As the pears bake and release juices, the almond crumbs absorb the juices and turn into a custard-like texture.
 It’s like pudding underneath a pear with minimal effort.